 In Object/Fetish, we explore the underpinnings of the suspension of disbelief and how objects are and can be fetishized in everyday life.

-In Object/Fetish we explore media from the margins of what is traditionally thought of as puppetry and object theater for the consumption of theatrical audiences in areas that include masking, furrie fandom, object sexuality, and the rise of artificial companions.
+In Object/Fetish we examine media from the margins of what is traditionally thought of as puppetry and object theater for the consumption of theatrical audiences in areas that include:

 I have presented Object/Fetish as both a 30 minute and a 3 hour artist talk with classroom discussions.
-Currently I am expanding the scope of Object/Fetish, creating a version suitable for a 10-15 session semester-long class.
+I am currently creating an expanded version of Object/Fetish, creating that could work for a 10-15 session semester-long class.